 It’s obvious to many that men universally show a greater interest in watching and playing sports than women.
 There are myriad world cups, championships, and other competitions held around the world in which men compete to outshine other men.

-Of course, there are women’s competitions and women’s world cups too but meager audiences at most of these events betray a general lack of human interest in such competitions.
+Of course, there are women’s competitions and women’s world cups too but meagre audiences at most of these events betray a general lack of human interest in such competitions.

 Male sport, on the contrary, is huge.
 Many male athletes are among the top paid celebrities.
 Thousands of roaring fans in cricket and football stadiums suggest that there’s a strong motivation at play.